• Skip to primary navigation

 I wouldn’t recommend using butter since it may burn.

-Also, to ensure that the loaf cuts well and holds together, press the salmon mixture into the prepared pan so there are no air pockets.
+Also, to ensure that the salmon loaf cuts well and holds together, press the salmon mixture into the prepared pan so there are no air pockets.

 Loaf pan with cooked salmon.

 For this simple recipe, all the ingredients get mixed in a large bowl.
-Then place the salmon mixture into a greased loaf pan and press it into the corners well.
+Then place the salmon mixture into a greased Loaf Pan and press it into the corners well.

 Put the loaf pan into a preheated 350° F oven for 45 minutes or until the internal temperature is 160 degrees F.